plackyhacker/plackyhacker.github.io/binary/wdeg-stack-pivot.md

 // ...
 ```

+Long story, short...
 It turns out that if we overwrite these flags to `0x00` we can switch off WDEG.
-There is a problem, as expected the protect level on this memory location is `PAGE_READONLY`:
+There is a problem, as expected the protect level on this memory location is `PAGE_READONLY` so we can't simply overwrite the values using a write primitive:

 ```
 !vprot PayloadRestrictions+0xe4000